azrael783/esphome_garagedoor_opener/README.md

 ## Software
 Download the mqtt_gpio.py and the garage_opener.service files.
 Store the Python script in any folder on the Pi you like (I put mine in `/home/pi/garage_prog`), for easier maintenance I also installed samba und gave access to the "garage_prog" folder.
 You will find the configuration file for samba also in this repo.

-Store the garage_opener.service file in `/etc/systemd/system/`, change the path in the .service acordingly to your path.
+Store the garage_opener.service file in `/etc/systemd/system/`, change the path in the .service accordingly to your path.
 Reload the daemon with `sudo systemctl daemon-reload` then enable the Python script to be auto started after Pi has started with `sudo systemctl enable garage_opener`.
 You can check the status with `sudo systemctl status garage_opener`.